ShreyasAmbre/nxEcomApp/README.md

 - created product service and integrated category API and triggered that from component

-## 📗 Chapter 6 — Integration of NgRx for Product Feature Library
+## 📗 Chapter 6 — Integration of NgRx in feature shared-store
-- Created ngRx code as Actions, Effects, Reducer, Selectors and providedProductStore
-- Registered providedProductStore in lib.routes of Product Feature Library as those store will be available only  when user navigates to products

-> [!NOTE]
-> Here when registering the product store I have registered in Product Feature Library inside lib.routes instead of registering in app.config.ts.
-Because it was giving ERROR No. 1, But as we are registering inside the Product Feature this product feature store will be availabel in global state only when user has navigated to product feature.
-It means if we want to use Product dispatch or selector in home page we can do it.
-Product Feature State is isolated we can use any of the other feature due to this architecture.

-## ERROR
-1. Static imports of lazy-loaded libraries are forbidden.
-Library "products" is lazy-loaded in these files: eslint@nx/enforce-module-boundaries module "c:/Shreyas/Others/Nx Learnings/angularNxEcomWp/libs/products/src/index"
+- This feature will be having a store which will be shared across all the feature
+- This store will only contain those data which is required to share other API calls and data will be isolted inside the feature only
+- Integrated getCategories and getAllProducts API from fakestoreapi.com in our hsared-store